Our Curriculum

 Material in the sensorial area:

-• Guide the child from a hands-on, very concrete world to one that gradually becomes more abstract
+• Guides the child from a hands-on, very concrete world to one that gradually becomes more abstract

-• Build a foundation for mathematics.
+• Builds a foundation for mathematics.
 For example, the red rods are a precursor to the red and blue number rods and the constructive triangles provide a foundation for geometry

 The language area contains many learning opportunities such as: